vsepohui/muicie_perl/README.md

 Basecode for Radio-Stantion coders for Chips and CPU on Pascal and Perl (Freq 120 Hz):

-* time.pas - Pascal code for Chips Radio-Stantion coders.
+* Time.pas - Pascal code for Chips Radio-Stantion coders.
-* time.pl - Perl code for CPU Radio-Stantion coders.
+* Time.pl - Perl code for CPU Radio-Stantion coders.

 Last Code, Refactored to New 250 Hz Om Mantra: